walletd/walletd/UPGRADING.md

     * Renamed with_address_format to address_format
     * Renamed with_hd_path_builder to hd_path_builder
     * Renamed with_network_type to network_type
-    * In EthereumWalletBuilder struct, function blockchain_client has been removed, there is now not a functionality to set the blockchain_client from the wallet builder, blockchain_client can still be set directly on the EthereumWallet object.
+    * In EthereumWalletBuilder struct, the method blockchain_client has been removed, there is now not a functionality to set the blockchain_client from the wallet builder, however, blockchain_client can still be set directly on the EthereumWallet object.

 * There is no CryptoWalletGeneral trait or BlockchainConnecterGeneral trait anymore
     * Implementation of BlockchainConnecterGeneral trait for EthClient has been removed.